gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * REQ25 - Specify if any part of the KDC interface as defined in {{Section 4.1 of I-D.ietf-ace-key-groupcomm}} is not supported by the KDC: not applicable.

+* REQ26 - If the AIF format of 'scope' is used, register its specific instance of "Toid" and "Tperm", as well as the corresponding Media Type and Content-Format, as per the guidelines in {{I-D.ietf-ace-aif}}: see {{ssec-iana-AIF-registry}}, {{ssec-iana-media-types}} and {{ssec-iana-coap-content-format-registry}}.

 * OPT1 (Optional) - Specify the negotiation of parameter values for signature algorithm and signature keys, if 'sign_info' is not used: possible early discovery by using the approach based on the CoRE Resource Directory described in {{I-D.tiloca-core-oscore-discovery}}.

 * OPT2 (Optional) - Specify additional parameters used in the exchange of Token Transfer Request and Response: 'ecdh_info', to negotiate the ECDH algorithm, ECDH algorithm parameters, ECDH key parameters and exact encoding of public keys used in the group, in case the joining node supports the pairwise mode of Group OSCORE.